Normal people run or hide when they hear gunfire.

 We don't.
-We charge the ambush, run towards the gunfire, return aggression with aggression.
+We charge the ambush, run towards the gunfire, protect the innocent, and return aggression with aggression.

 One of my best friends, now an elite operator, put it better than I have ever heard it put after his first trip to Afghanistan in 2001:

 If you look closely at the news you see it every day: the Iraq vet that charges the guy with the pistol in the airport.
 The Afghanistan vet who disarms a knife attacker.
-It isn't that the American Soldier isn't afraid.
-It isn't that he doesn't value his life or that he is brainwashed.
-It's that he understand the reality of the world.
+The off-duty cop who stops the guy in the convenience store robbery.
+It isn't that these heroes aren't afraid.
+It isn't that they don't value their lives or that they are brainwashed.
+It's that they understand the reality of the world.

 There are only two options in life.
 Fight or flight.